jonathanrevell/rabbit-hutch/README.md

             })
         });

+If there is an error during processing and you need the queue to try the message again, or try the message with another consumer, you can tell it requeue

+    const RabbitHutch = require("rabbitmq-hutch");
+    var hutch = new RabbitHutch("amqp://...");
+    hutch.connect()
+        .then(channel => {
+            hutch.consumeQueue("my-queue", { timeLimit: 1000 * 60 * 3 }, function(data, msg, controls) {
+                // Do some work
+                // ...

+                // Indicate something went wrong, but you want the message to be re-attempted controls.nack(true);

+                // OR
+                // If passed without any argument, or false, the message will not be requeued for a reattempt controls.nack();
+            })
+        });

 If you are building a service or program which (1) does not need to listen to any queues, and, (2) only occasionally needs to send messages to Rabbit, you should use the briefConnect method

     hutch.briefConnect(() => {